Getting High On Nutmeg?

-The first thing you need to know is that you have to consume an awful lot of nutmeg to get high, ranging from around two tablespoons up to a whole container.
-Remember, nutmeg is used only in very small quantities in cooking and baking – typically only a quarter-teaspoon goes into a cake, or pie, or eggnog recipe to add flavor.
-But ground nutmeg straight from the can tastes pretty awful.
+The tiny amount of myristicin found in the spice means that you would have to consume an awful lot of nutmeg to get high, from around two tablespoons up to a whole container.
+Nutmeg is used only in very small quantities in cooking and baking – typically only a quarter-teaspoon goes into a cake, pie, or eggnog recipe.
+Ground nutmeg straight from the can tastes pretty awful, especially in large amounts.

 Andrew Weil, M.D.